Before you start

 Before laying, ensure that the surface is dry.
 The parquet can be laid without damp proofing if the relative humidity (RH) is below 60%.
 If the RH is 60-90% a damp proofing has to be provided.
 Lightweight concrete proofing has to be provided.
 Lightweight concrete flooring in rooms without basements and warm or damp rooms should be covered with damp proofing material consisting of 0.2 mm plastic sheeting before the parquet is laid.

 Check the surface of the sub-floor for unevenness using a rule or a piece of the parquet.
 The maximum tolerance for the unevenness of the surface should be 2 mm over 700 mm or 4 mm over 2000 mm.
 Concrete flooring should be levelled down with suitable fillers and sub-floors made of particleboard or wood should also be sanded down.
 Before sanding, check the fastening of the old wooden flooring and nail down if necessary.
 A damp proofing material consisting of 0.2 mm thick plastic sheeting is always recommended for concrete sub-floors.
 The film is laid with the edges overlapping by about 20 cm and the seams sealed with adhesive tape.
-Place a 2 mm underlay made of cork, corrugated cardboard or similar material between the sub-floor and the parquet to cover any unevenness and to absorb the noise.
-Remember to adjust the clearance between the door frame and the floor by about 14 mm so that parquet can be laid underneath.
+Place a 2 mm underlay made of rubber, EVA underlayment or similar material between the subfloor and the parquet to cover any unevenness and to absorb the noise.

 Tongue & Groove